-Note: In WinSLAMM, to determine if the 24 hour surface drain down time is being met, in the Event Performance Summary Detailed Output, subtract the Rain Duration from the Surface Ponding Duration.
+Note: In WinSLAMM, to determine if the 24 hour surface drain down time is being met, in the EventPerformanceSum.cvs detailed output file, subtract the Rain Duration from the Surface Ponding Duration.

-- 30. DNR's engineered soil filtering layer defined in DNR Bioretention for Infiltration Standard 1004, part V.B.6.d. qualifies as a "filtering layer" as defined in s.
+- 36. DNR's engineered soil filtering layer defined in DNR Bioretention for Infiltration Standard 1004, part V.B.6.d. qualifies as a "filtering layer" as defined in s.
 NR 151.002(14r), Wis.
 Adm.
 Code.
 DNR's engineered soil mixture calls for 15 to 30% compost and 70 to 85% sand.
 The sand gradation required in the engineered soil mixture has a very low percent fines level, however, when mixed with compost, it is considered an acceptable filtering layer.
-If an infiltration facility is in an area with a level of percent fines that does not meet the filtering layer standard, then 2 to 3 inches of compost may be tilled into the top 6 to 12 inches of native sand for it to qualify as an acceptable filtering layer. - 31.
-The side infiltration rate of a bioretention facility should be set at zero or substantially reduced because the soils along the side of a bioretention facility are commonly less conducive to infiltration and may also be compromised by smearing or compaction. - 32.
+If an infiltration facility is in an area with a level of percent fines that does not meet the filtering layer standard, then 2 to 3 inches of compost may be tilled into the top 6 to 12 inches of native sand for it to qualify as an acceptable filtering layer. - 37.
+The side infiltration rate of a bioretention facility should be set at zero or substantially reduced because the soils along the side of a bioretention facility are commonly less conducive to infiltration and may also be compromised by smearing or compaction. - 38.
 An effective infiltration area should not be given double credit both as an infiltration device and as a pervious area CN.
-The effective infiltration area should be given a CN of 100 when modeled as an infiltration facility.
+The effective infiltration area should be given a CN of 100 when modeled as an infiltration facility. - 39.
+In order for an effective infiltration area to count toward the effective infiltration area cap under s.
+NR 151.124(1) (a) to (c), Wis.
+Adm.
+Code, the infiltration must be to the maximum extent practicable (MEP) of what the site could achieve with an infiltration device with a static infiltration rate designed to infiltrate to the MEP.
+A grass swale or filter strip have a dynamic design infiltration rate and their effective infiltration area is not going to provide infiltration to the MEP for most sites. - 40.
+Evaporation from a wet pond may be modeled to count toward the infiltration standard.
+This 1982 NOAA publication, Table II pan evaporation rates, corrected by 0.75, may be used: https://semspub.epa.gov/work/01/554363.pdf - 41.
+The infiltration performance standard under ch.
+NR 151, Wis.
+Adm, Code, shall be evaluated based on the same area from existing to proposed conditions.